alig2039/projSqwk/README.md

 -    ### User Stories

-    -   ### Anonymous/Unregistered/First time User Goals
+    -   #### Anonymous/Unregistered/First time User Goals

-        -  As an anonymous user, I want to be able to Log into the system with an existing account so that i can like, reply and re post other users' posts.
+        1. As an anonymous user, I want to be able to Log into the system with an existing account so that i can like, reply and re post other users' posts.
-        -  As an anonymous user, I want to be able to Register for an account so that i can Log in and like, reply and re post other users' posts.
+        2. As an anonymous user, I want to be able to Register for an account so that i can Log in and like, reply and re post other users' posts.
-        -  As an anonymous user, I want to be able to view public posts on the system without logging in or registering for an account so that i can see the activity and popularity of the social media platform.
+        3. As an anonymous user, I want to be able to view public posts on the system without logging in or registering for an account so that i can see the activity and popularity of the social media platform.

-    -   ### Registered User Goals
+    -   #### Authenticated User Goals

-        -   As a Registered user, I want to be able to add a post so that other users can see it on their home pages.
+        1. As a Authenticated user, I want to be able to add a post so that other users can see it on their home pages.
-        -   As a Registered user, I want to be able to view posts of users that i follow so that i can like, comment and re post them.
+        2. As a Authenticated user, I want to be able to view posts of users that i follow so that i can like, comment and re post them.
-        -   As a Registered user, I want to be able to re-post posts i see so that users that follow me can see those posts as well and they can appear on my home page.
+        3. As a Authenticated user, I want to be able to re-post posts i see so that users that follow me can see those posts as well and they can appear on my home page.
-        -   As a Registered user, I want to be able to send a private message to users i follow and that follow me so that i can have conversations with other users.
+        4. As a Authenticated user, I want to be able to send a private message to users i follow and that follow me so that i can have conversations with other users.
-        -   As a Registered user, I want to be able to see notifications of interactions with my posts and of new followers so that i can interact with other users on the platform.
+        5. As a Authenticated user, I want to be able to see notifications of interactions with my posts and of new followers so that i can interact with other users on the platform.

 ### Design

 -   ### Colour Scheme

     -   The main colours used are a Brown background with white text, with the default Bootstrap button styles.

 -   ### Imagery

     -   The site contains a cupcake logo and favicon as logo.
 Default Avatar and cover images are provided with the option for users to upload custom images to replace these.
 All images are stored in Cloudinary

 ## Features

 <img src="https://res.cloudinary.com/allan-gerald-sserwanga/image/upload/v1668250485/5_sdjpzo.jpg">
 <img src="https://res.cloudinary.com/allan-gerald-sserwanga/image/upload/v1668250485/2_q4fixm.jpg">
 <img src="https://res.cloudinary.com/allan-gerald-sserwanga/image/upload/v1668250485/4_hu3qve.jpg">